The options for high-efficiency multi-user (HE MU) transmissions are:

 The HE-SIG-B common field includes RU allocation subfields to specify the RU assignment and the number of users per RU for each 20 MHz bandwidth segment.

-The 802.11ax Parameterization for Waveform Generation and Simulation example introduces the concepts associated with HE transmission modes, RU allocation, and parameterization.
+The 802.11ax Waveform Generation example introduces the concepts associated with HE transmission modes, RU allocation, and parameterization.